 “Earned hours” are credits you get by passing your classes.
-Courses in which you are currently enrolled aren’t earned hours until actually completed.
+Courses in which you are currently enrolled are not earned hours until actually completed.
 Your registration priority is determined in part based on the number of hours you have already earned.

-Your communication advisor does not have authority to manage course enrollment in another department.
-Contact the department that administers the course, or e-mail the professor.
+If you can't get into a course outside of the department, your communication advisor does not have authority to manage course enrollment in another department.
+Contact the department that administers the course, or e-mail the professor of the course.